Greenvale, New York: Landmarks

-Greenvale is the site of the historic Roslyn East Gate Toll House, a former toll house for the former North Hempstead Turnpike, which has been listed on the National Register of Historic Places since August 16, 1977.
+Greenvale is the site of the historic Roslyn East Gate Toll House, a former toll house for the North Hempstead Turnpike, which has been listed on the National Register of Historic Places since August 16, 1977.

-As aforementioned, the historic Roslyn Cemetery is also located within the hamlet, and is listed on the National Register of Historic Places, as well.
+Furthermore, the historic Roslyn Cemetery is also located within the hamlet, and is listed on the National Register of Historic Places, as well; the Roslyn East Gate Toll House is located within it.